Table of Contents:

-Your kids are adults now, perhaps buying homes of their own, and it’s just you and your partner.
+Your kids are adults now, perhaps buying homes of their own, and it’s just you and your partner living in your home.
 If this sounds familiar, then it’s one of the best times to start thinking about downsizing.

 Plus, as you get older, it’ll become harder to manage the size and upkeep of a large house, as well as navigate multiple floors.
-In fact, stairs often represent a significant hazard to seniors, and out of the millions who fall every year, one in five causes a serious injury.
+In fact, stairs often represent a significant hazard to seniors and are the leading cause of injuries (fatal and non-fatal) for adults ages 65 and older.

 Downsizing isn’t for everyone, and even if it is, it may not be the right time for you.
 Here are a few situations where it might be smart to hold off on moving out.

 If your home is gaining value rapidly, it might be wise to wait the market out before buying a smaller house.
 Neighborhoods in newer areas of town often see homes appreciating in value at impressive rates, especially if there is a new development, investment in local public services and schools, or an influx of business to the area.
 Under these circumstances, it often makes sense to hold off until the price climb levels out, and then to sell your home when it’s worth more.

 Do you love to host?
 Whether it’s having friends over for a quiet dinner or making your home the go-to destination for neighborhood events, prolific hosts might find that having extra space is actually an important, non-negotiable part of their lives.
 Just because the kids have moved out doesn’t mean that spare room is going to waste — at least not if you love to have people at your home.